 - 24,800 shares of our Series F preferred stock with an exercise price of \$7.50 per share.
 These warrants will automatically convert upon the closing of this offering, unless earlier exercised by the holder, into a number of common shares determined by dividing (i) the aggregate fair market value of the underlying shares less the aggregate cost of those shares (using the exercise price of \$7.50) by (ii) the then fair market value of one share.
 The fair market value of the shares are determined by either the closing price of the shares if traded on an exchange or our board of directors, if not traded on an exchange.
-These warrants, if not exercised prior to the completion of this offering, will automatically convert into an aggregate of 11,160 shares of common stock upon the completion of this offering, based on the initial public offering price of \$10.00 per share. - 21,666 shares of our Series F preferred stock with a weighted average exercise price of \$11.5384 per share of which 8,333 shares are exercisable under a warrant issued to our U.S. lender with an exercise price of \$18.00 per share.
+These warrants, if not exercised prior to the completion of this offering, will automatically convert into an aggregate of 16,474 shares of common stock upon the completion of this offering, based on the midpoint of the price range provided on the cover of this prospectus. - 21,666 shares of our Series F preferred stock with a weighted average exercise price of \$11.5384 per share of which 8,333 shares are exercisable under a warrant issued to our U.S. lender with an exercise price of \$18.00 per share.
 If these warrants have not been exercised prior to the closing of the offering, then, pursuant to their terms, the warrants shall automatically adjust to be exercisable for an aggregate of 26,000 shares of common stock at a weighted average exercise price of \$9.6152 per share. - 3,304 shares of our Series G preferred stock with an exercise price of \$18.00 per share.
 These warrants will automatically convert upon the closing of this offering, unless earlier exercised by the holder, into a number of common shares determined by dividing (i) the aggregate fair market value of the underlying shares less the aggregate cost of those shares (using the exercise price of \$18.00) by (ii) the then fair market value of one share.
 The fair market value of the shares are determined by either the closing price of the shares if traded on an exchange or our board of directors, if not traded on an exchange.
-These warrants, if not exercised prior to the completion of this offering, will expire upon the completion of this offering, based on the initial public offering price of \$10.00 per share. - 6,667 shares of our Series G preferred stock with an exercise price of \$10.50 per share.
+These warrants, if not exercised prior to the completion of this offering, will expire upon the completion of this offering, based on the midpoint of the price range provided on the cover of this prospectus. - 6,667 shares of our Series G preferred stock with an exercise price of \$10.50 per share.
 If this warrant has not been exercised prior to closing of the offering, then pursuant to its terms, the warrant shall automatically adjust to be exercisable for 6,667 shares of common stock at \$10.50 per share.